BigBalloon8/mayfieldmobster/README.md

-# 💫 About Me:
+# 🤗 About Me:
-Im the founder and developer of the DECINT Blockchain.<br><br>Alongside deveolping the DECINT blockchain I am researching  The effects of low bandwidth and high latency when training AI using distributed data parallelism<br><br>My machine learning framework of choice is JAX but I also have alot of experience with keras<br><br>My goal for the futture is to successfully launch the DECINT blockchain
+Im the founder and developer of the DECINT Blockchain.<br><br>Alongside deveolping the DECINT blockchain I am researching  The effects of low bandwidth and high latency when training AI using distributed data parallelism<br><br>My machine learning framework of choice is JAX but I also have alot of experience with keras<br><br>My goal for the future is to successfully launch the DECINT blockchain

 # 💻 Tech Stack: